-In this paper, the calligraphic letters are used for tensors $(\mathcal{A}, \mathcal{B}, ...)$ and capital letters for matrices $(A,B,...)$.
-In the following subsection, we give some definitions.
-Then, we give some backgrounds on the Riemannian preconditioning in the later subsection.
+In this paper, calligraphic letters are used for representing tensors $(\mathcal{A}, \mathcal{B}, ...)$ and capital letters for representing matrices $(A,B,...)$.
+In the following subsections, we provide some definitions and after that some background on the Riemannian preconditioning.